Lessons from Reality: “Mom…Dad…Be the Wall”

 The metaphor of the wall has great value.
 When it comes to setting limits and establishing the consequences for exceeding those limits, It is best to learn from the wall.
 You must make it simply and consistently clear that limits don’t change because your child disagrees with the limits.
 The limits don’t change because your neighbor allows their teen to play call of duty.

 Your limits don’t change because everyone else watches it.
-In fact, you limit can change if they whine, tantrum, or throw a meltdown.
+Your limit can change if they whine, tantrum, or throw a meltdown.
 Their response can’t cause you to waver or get soft.

 Where Does This apply?